Grants Scheme terms and conditions

 - CITB operates on the basis of No Levy, No Grant meaning that without exception Employers must complete and submit all Levy Return(s) in accordance with the dates set out below AND where applicable pay, or have Direct Debit arrangements in place to pay, any and all bona fide Levy Assessment before grant payments are released.
 Non-compliance with this requirement will result in grants being blocked within the relevant Grants Scheme Year until Levy payment is made or withdrawn if Levy payment is not received at the end of the Grants Scheme Year.

-- Employers whose grant application has been approved, who have paid any Levy Assessment due and who have completed and submitted their 2020 Levy Return (together with any other outstanding Levy Returns) prior to the start of the Grants Scheme Year on 1 April 2021, are be eligible to receive grant.
+- Employers whose grant application has been approved, who have paid any Levy Assessment due and who have completed and submitted their 2021 Levy Return (together with any other outstanding Levy Returns) prior to the start of the Grants Scheme Year on 1 April 2022, are eligible to receive grant.

-An Employer is able to apply for grants in respect of construction industry related training undertaken by its:
+An Employer is able to apply for grants in respect of construction industry related training undertaken by:

 provided they are working at the time of the training for the Employer making the application and that CITB grant support has not already been received for the particular training/qualification.